useshortcut/spymemcached/README.markdown

 This will generate binary, source, and javadoc jars in the build directory of the project.

-To run the Spymemcached tests against Membase Server run the following command:

-    ant test -Dserver.type=membase

-To test Spymemcached against Membase running on a different host use the following command:

-    ant test -Dserver.type=membase \
-        -Dserver.address_v4=ip_address_of_membase
+More test info will be updated shortly.

 # Testing

+_Note: The ant test target is in the process of being updated to run the additional tests written for Auto Discovery._

-The latest version of spymemcached has a set of command line arguments that can be used to configure the location of your testing server.
+The latest version of AmazonElastiCacheClusterClient has a set of command line arguments that can be used to configure the location of your testing server.
 The arguments are listed below.